statikbe/laravel-filament-chained-translation-manager/README.md

 'navigation_icon' => 'heroicon-o-language',
 ```

+Alternatively, you can use an icon enum, like `HeroIcon`.
 Or you can replace the icon with your own custom icon set, by registering a different icon for this icon:
 `filament-chained-translation-manager::nav-icon`.